JINKEHE/jinkehe.github.io/about.md

 {% include image.html url="/assets/me.png" caption="" width=300 align="right" %}

-From October 2018, I will be a master student in Computer Science at University of Oxford.
-I am interested in Artificial Intelligence, especially Reinforcement Learning.
+I am a master student at Department of Computer Science, University of Oxford.
+Before I came to Oxford, I was an undergraduate student at Department of Computer Science, University of Liverpool.
+I am interested in Reinforcement Learning.